-Which city is cheaper, Baden-Baden or Stuttgart?
+Which place is cheaper, Baden-Baden or Stuttgart?

 These are the overall average travel costs for the two destinations.